Lil-ice-Cloud/Pizza-Place-Go-Web-Application/README.md

 # Pizza-Place-Go-Web-Application
 Project: &lt;--!
-Pizza Place Go--> Your favorite flavors, delivered fast 🍕: The closest option right in town is Pizza place on Airport Road.
-However, if you are looking for standard chain pizza or premium wood-fired alternatives, you will find highly-rated spots a short drive away in Hingurakgoda and Habarana.
+Pizza Place Go--> Your favorite flavors, delivered fast 🍕: This web application consolidates everything into a single, responsive screen.
+Users never have to wait for new pages to load, making it exceptionally fast on mobile phones and low-bandwidth local networks